kilpkonn/msc-thesis/main.typ

 As a performance optimization we only run this tactic on every type once.
 For this tactic this optimization does not reduce the total search space covered as accessing the fields doesn't depend on rest of the search space covered.

+#todo("Should we show all fields and how to name them?")
+$
+T_"struct" = A times B times A times C\
+\
+(s: T_"struct" in Gamma #h(0.5cm) ?: A) /
+(? := s.a) \
+$

 ==== Tactic "static method" <tactic-static-method>
 "Static method" tactic attempts static methods of `impl` blocks, that is methods that are associated with either type or trait, but do not take `self` parameter.
 One of the most common examples of static methods are `Vec::new()` and `Default::default()`.

-As a performance optimization we qurey the `impl` block for types that we have previously queried from the lookup table but not found.
+As a performance optimization we qurey the `impl` block for types that we have i wishlist meaning we only go in the backwards direction.
 This is because we figured that the most common use case for static methods is the factory method design pattern described in @design-patterns-elements-of-reusable-oo-software.
+Quering `impl` blocks is a costy operation so we only do it for types that are contributiong towards the goal meaing they are in wishlist.

-Similarly to "Impl method" tactic we ignore all the methods that have more than 1 generic parameter either at the `impl` or the method level.
+Similarly to "Impl method" tactic we ignore all the methods that have generic parameters defined on the method level for the same reasoning.

-The motivation is the same as for the "Impl method" tactic but as the static methods are rarer and we wanted the tactic to also work on container types such as `Vec<T>` we decided to raise the threshold to 1.
+#todo("This is same as free function again...")
+$
+(a: A, b: B in Gamma #h(0.5cm) f: A times B -> C in Gamma #h(0.5cm) ?: C) / (? := f(a, b)) \
+$

+==== Tactic "make tuple"
+"Make tuple" tactic attempts to build types by constructing a tuple of other types.
+This is another tactic that runs only in the backwards direction as otherwise the search space would grow exponentially.
+In Rust the issue is even workse as there is no limit for how many items can be in a tuple meaning that even with only one term in scope we can create infinitely many tuples by repeating the term infinite amount of times.

+Going in the backwards direction we can only construct tuples that are useful and therefore keep the search space in reasonably small.

+$
+(a: A, b: B in Gamma #h(0.5cm) ?: (A, B)) /
+(? := (a, b)) \
+$

 = Evaluation (week 7-8) <evaluation>